kennethlynne/generator-angular-xl/README.md

 This will cause Yeoman-generated client-side files to be placed in `public`.

 ## Resources.json
-All configuration about what files and in what order the files are supposed to be loaded is spesified in ```resources.json```.
+All configuration about what files and in what order the files are supposed to be loaded is specified in ```resources.json```.
 This configuration is shared between both jasmine, minifiers and index.html.

 Resource.json contains two sections.
 One for JS and one for SCSS.